-All candidates take:

-Paper 1 approximately 35 minutes Listening 25%

-30 marks

-Candidates listen to a number of recordings and answer questions testing comprehension general conversation and:

-Externally assessed

-Paper 2 1 hour 15 minutes Reading 25%

-36 marks

-Candidates read a number of texts and answer questions testing comprehension and:

-Externally assessed

-Paper 3 approximately 15 minutes

-Speaking 25%

-100 marks

-Candidates complete two role plays, a

-topic presentation/conversation and a

-Internally assessed/externally moderated

-and:

-Paper 4 1 hour 15 minutes Writing 25%

-45 marks

-Candidates respond in the target language to three tasks

-Externally assessed
+Paper 1 approximately 35 minutes Paper 2 1 hour 15 minutes Listening 25% Reading 25% 30 marks 36 marks en to a number of recordings estions testing comprehension Candidates read a number of texts and answe questions testing comprehension Externally asse essed Externally assessed Paper 3 approximately 15 minutes Paper 4 1 hour 15 minutes Paper 3 approximately 15 minutes Paper 4 1 hour 15 minutes Speaking 25% Writing 25% 100 marks 45 marks mplete two role plays, a topic Candidates respond in the target language to presentation/c conversation onversation and a general three tasks ssed/externally moderated Externally assessed

-^{} Individual Centres are responsible for conducting the tests and for the initial assessment, which is then subject to moderation by Cambridge.
+Individual centres are responsible for conducting the tests and for the initial assessment, which is then subject to moderation by Cambridge International.
 Please see the Paper 3 - Speaking section of this syllabus for additional information.